iPan7/blockchain-developer-bootcamp-final-project/README.md

-https://youtu.be/FJfWQKXyWXc - Video of app running on Goerli network. https://youtu.be/t1QzNfeVjgM - Video of app running on local Ganache network.
+https://youtu.be/FJfWQKXyWXc - Video of app running on Goerli network. https://youtu.be/t1QzNfeVjgM - Video of app running on local Ganache network. testspassing.png - Shows all 5 unit tests passing for smart contracts.

 ## Public Ethereum wallet for certification: